Axnjr/SEM7/DeepLearning-RNN.md

 - **Speech Enhancement:** Improve speech quality by reducing background noise.
 - **Anomaly Detection:** Detecting unusual patterns by comparing reconstruction errors for typical vs. anomalous data.

+# 5. Sparse Autoencoders:
+are a type of autoencoder that introduces `sparsity constraints` on the hidden layer, `encouraging` the network to learn more `distinct, compressed representations` by activating `only a few neurons for each input`.
+This sparsity promotes learning of important features without redundancy, making sparse autoencoders especially useful for feature extraction.

+### How Sparse Autoencoders Work

+These `AE's` Enforce sparsity by adding a `regularization term to the loss function`, which `penalizes` the network `if too many neurons are active simultaneously`.
+This constraint `encourages` only a few neurons in the hidden layer `to respond strongly to each input`, thus learning distinct, critical features.

+The `sparsity constraint` forces the autoencoder to only activate `specific neurons` in `response to distinctive features`, helping capture important aspects of the data.

+### Applications

+- **Image and Text Feature Extraction:** Identifies the key components of images and text data.
+- **Anomaly Detection:** Sparse representations make it easier to detect unusual patterns as they stand out from regular features.
+- **Pretraining for Deep Networks:** Used to initialize weights in deep networks, especially when labeled data is scarce.